10 most re-tweeted posts in the history of Twitter

 Imagine having one of your most bizarre wishes come true via a simple request on Twitter.
 That’s what happened with the then 17-year-old Carter Wilkerson, as he asked the US fast food chain Wendy’s how many retweets he’d need to get free nuggets for a year.
 Luckily, the outlet responded to him, but mentioned ’18 million’.

 Twitteratis were quick to pick the tweet and supported him by making the hashtag ‘NuggsForCarter’ go viral globally.
 However, Carter fell far short of his given target, but there’s a twist!
-Wendy’s not only gave him a free supply of nuggets for a year, but also donated USD 100,000 to charity in his name.
+Wendy’s not only gave him a free supply of nuggets for a year, but also donated USD 100,000 (INR 81.9 lakh approx.) to charity in his name.
 That’s the power of social media!

 HELP ME PLEASE.
 A MAN NEEDS HIS NUGGS pic.twitter.com/4SrfHmEMo3